draeder/carets/README.md

 When in document / multiline mode, lines are inserted into an object with the date string as their keys.
 This may be used to sort the document when it is returned.

+Exit this mode, save and emit the document / multiline object (if it has data) with `CTRL+W`.

 For example:
 ```js
 carets.on('doc', doc => {